 All the analyses that we describe in this paper are inter-procedural; albeit context-insensitive for the sake of scalability, as we do not consider the state of the function stack when analyzing calls.
-Nevertheless, we use a trick to obtain some context information: we propagate less-than relations between functions, instead of symbolic ranges, as we will explain in this section.
-To analyze a program, we traverse its call-graph in depth-first fashion.
+To analyze a program, we visit functions in an order defined by its call-graph.
 This graph contains a vertex for each function, and an edge from function f to function g if f contains a call to g among its instructions.
+We visit functions following a depth-first traversal of the program's call graph.
 If the program does not contain recursive calls, then its call-graph is a directed acyclic graph.
 In this case, the depth-first traversal, starting from 'main', the entry point of a C program, gives us the topological ordering of functions.
 In other words, we only visit a function f after we have visited any function that calls f .
 As we will explain shortly, this ordering lets us compute all the information that we need to analyze a function, before visiting the function itself.
 On the other hand, it forces us to assume that values returned from functions are always part of the symbolic kernel, as we have no information about them.

-After we analyze the body of a function g , we have enough information to compute a less-than relationship between variables declared in its body.
+After we analyze the body of a function g , we have enough information to compute a "Less-Than" relationship between variables declared in its body.
 We compute such relationship for every pair of variables that are used as actual parameters of other functions called in the body of g .
-Let $f(v_1, v_2, \dots, v_n)$ be an instruction, within the body of g , that calls a certain function f with actual parameters
+Let $f(v_1, v_2, \dots, v_n)$ be an instruction, within the body of g , that calls a certain function f with actual parameters $v_i, 1 \leq i \leq n$.
+We determine the "Less-Than" relation between each $v_i, v_j, 1 \leq i, j \leq n$.
+Additionally, we also determine minimum lower bounds to all the scalar variables v_i .

 Figure 19.
 Example of inter-procedural analysis. (a) Symbolic bounds of formal parameters.
-Less-than analysis on the actual parameters of (b) the first call to 'keep' and (c) on the second call to 'keep'.
+"Less-than" analysis on the actual parameters of (b) first call to 'keep', and (c) second call to 'keep'.